04 Jun 2026

 Once you've completed all the interviews, you'll need to focus on analyzing and synthesizing your data.
 However, before you do that, remember to check for any follow-up questions you might have received from your participants and answer those first.

 If there aren't any, you can move straight on to your interview transcripts.
-If you conduct remote interviews, software like Lyssna can automatically transcribe them with great accuracy – otherwise, build time into your post-interview phase for transcription.
+If you conduct remote interviews, software like Lyssna can automatically transcribe them, with multi-language support and automatic speaker detection.
+Lyssna also generates AI summaries of your recordings – pulling out key themes, quotes, and action points – so you can move from session to insights faster.

 Unlike structured interviews, you won't have much (if any) statistical data to analyze – instead, you'll have to turn to qualitative methods of analysis.